 Local Dentists can help their patients by adding a smart Local Dental ChatBot to their dental website.
 Dentists during COVID can use Local TeleDentistry and become the Best TeleDental Office in their area.
 Better Local Dental Office Messaging between dental offices and dental patients.
 Patients can ask if their local dental office provides a Local TeleDentist service?
 Add TeleDentistry to your local dental office.
 DentalChat.com and DentalChat app are helping local dentists and dental patients better connect.

 As we discussed in this local baby tooth treatment blog, saving baby teeth until they are loose and ready to come out is a good idea.
 Going to your local pediatric dentist or family dentist can help in getting the right dental treatment for your child.
 Baby Teeth Dental Answers with us.
 We get asked many Local Children Dental Questions Online.
-This may include a Baby Tooth Problem Question, Baby Tooth Pain Questions and Getting an Online Pulpotomy Answer.
+This may include a Baby Tooth Problem Question, Baby Tooth Pain Questions, and Getting an Online Pulpotomy Answer.

 We get asked many root canal questions online at DentalChat.
-A common root canal question is, are a pulpotomy and root canal the same?
-The root canal answer is no. A pulpotomy can be done on an adult tooth, but that is only a first stage -- to get someone out of pain.
-The root area of the tooth will need a full root canal treatment.
+A common root canal question is, is a pulpotomy and root canal the same?
+The root canal answer is no. A pulpotomy can be done on an adult tooth, but that is only the first stage -- to get someone out of pain.
+The root area of the tooth will need full root canal treatment.
 For baby teeth, there is no fully developed root canal area to do a root canal.
 Hence, only the pulp area of the tooth is cleaned out and filled.